prometheus/proposals/proposals/2025-04-04_extended-range-selectors-semantics.md

 ### Application to Range and Instant Vectors

-Both `anchored` and `smoothed` modifiers apply to:
+The `smoothed` modifiers apply to:
-- **Range selectors**: `[5m] anchored`, `[10m] smoothed`
+- **Range selectors**: `[10m] smoothed`
-- **Instant selectors**: `metric anchored`, `metric smoothed`
+- **Instant selectors**: `metric smoothed`

 The `smoothed` modifier applies linear interpolation at time `t` using the nearest datapoints before and after that time.
 This creates a continuous estimation of values at range boundaries, resulting in smoother transitions between samples.

-The `anchored` modifier uses actual samples at range boundaries rather than interpolated values.
-It effectively ignores staleness markers, continuing to use the last known value within the lookback window even if the metric has gone stale.
-This provides more accurate calculations for counter metrics by using real observed values.
+This is basically smoothing gauges with linear interpolation.

 ### Applications to other functions